Aaron-Junker/windows-uwp.de-de/windows-apps-src/debug-test-perf/windows-app-certification-kit-tests.md

 ### <a name="background"></a>Hintergrund

-Apps müssen die APIs für UWP-Apps (Windows-Runtime oder unterstützte Win32-APIs) verwenden, um für die Microsoft Store zertifiziert zu werden.
+Apps must use the APIs for UWP apps (Windows Runtime or supported Win32 APIs) to be certified for the Microsoft Store.
 Dieser Test ermittelt auch Situationen, in denen eine verwaltete Binärdatei eine Abhängigkeit von einer Funktion außerhalb des genehmigten Profils aufweist.

 ### <a name="test-details"></a>Testdetails

--   Überprüft, ob jede Binärdatei innerhalb des App-Pakets keine Abhängigkeit von einer Win32-API hat, die für die UWP-App-Entwicklung nicht unterstützt wird, indem die Import Adress Tabelle der Binärdatei überprüft wird.
+-   Verifies that each binary within the app package doesn't have a dependency on a Win32 API that is not supported for UWP app development by checking the import address table of the binary.
 -   Stellt sicher, dass eine verwaltete Binärdatei des App-Pakets keine Abhängigkeit von einer Funktion außerhalb des genehmigten Profils aufweist.

 ### <a name="corrective-actions"></a>Maßnahmen

 Stellen Sie sicher, dass die App als Releasebuild und nicht als Debugbuild kompiliert wurde.

-> **Hinweis**  Der Debugbuild einer APP schlägt diesen Test auch dann fehl, wenn die app nur [APIs für UWP-apps](https://docs.microsoft.com/uwp/)verwendet.
+> **Note**  The debug build of an app will fail this test even if the app uses only [APIs for UWP apps](https://docs.microsoft.com/uwp/).

-Überprüfen Sie die Fehlermeldungen, um die von der APP verwendete API zu identifizieren, die keine [API für UWP-apps](https://docs.microsoft.com/uwp/)ist.
+Review the error messages to identify the API the app uses that is not an [API for UWP apps](https://docs.microsoft.com/uwp/).

-> **Hinweis**  C++ -apps, die in einer Debugkonfiguration erstellt werden, schlagen diesen Test auch dann fehl, wenn die Konfiguration nur APIs aus dem Windows SDK für UWP-Apps verwendet.
-Weitere Informationen finden [Sie unter Alternativen zu Windows-APIs in UWP-apps](https://go.microsoft.com/fwlink/p/?LinkID=244022) .
+> **Note**  C++ apps that are built in a debug configuration will fail this test even if the configuration only uses APIs from the Windows SDK for UWP apps.
+See, [Alternatives to Windows APIs in UWP apps](https://msdn.microsoft.com/library/windows/apps/hh464945.aspx) for more info.

 ## <a name="performance-tests"></a>Leistungstests

 Die App muss schnell auf Benutzerinteraktionen und Systembefehle reagieren, um Benutzern eine schnelle und flüssige Benutzeroberfläche zu bieten.

-Die Merkmale des Computers, auf dem der Test ausgeführt wird, können die Testergebnisse beeinflussen.
+Die Eigenschaften des Computers, auf dem der Test ausgeführt wird, können die Testergebnisse beeinflussen.
 Die Schwellenwerte des Leistungstests für die App-Zertifizierung sind so festgelegt, dass Computer mit geringem Energieverbrauch die Erwartungen der Kunden an eine schnelle und flüssige Benutzeroberfläche erfüllen.
 Um die Leistung Ihrer App zu ermitteln, empfehlen wir, die App auf einem PC mit geringem Energieverbrauch (z.
 B. einem PC mit Intel Atom-Prozessor) bei einer Auflösung von mindestens 1366 x 768 und mit einem herkömmlichen Festplattenlaufwerk (im Gegensatz zu einem Festkörperlaufwerk) zu testen.

 ### <a name="bytecode-generation"></a>Generierung von Bytecode